 - Waffle House’s mobile command center vehicles are deployed to support locations that have lost communications.

 - IT pros address hardware issues, securing replacement parts if needed, and assist with restarting computer systems if needed.
 For example, each location has a broadband connection and a cloud-based point of sale system.
 Additionally, when we reached out to them, Waffle House representatives told us that they also have other proprietary apps running on Windows PCs.

-- Centralized software systems allows the Waffle House organization to understand where the most immediate needs are across all locations, whether it’s food, supplies, or power, so they can effectively prioritize next steps.
+- Centralized software systems allow the Waffle House organization to understand where the most immediate needs are across all locations, whether it’s food, supplies, or power, so they can effectively prioritize the next steps.
 Waffle House representatives informed Spiceworks that this software is called “Storm Maps” and is developed in-house.